sachnaror/stock-exchange-api-india/README.md

 ---

 ## 🚨 Important Notes
 - API calls from browsers may fail due to 'OPTIONS' preflight requests or headers.
-We recommend making calls from your server.
+I recommend making calls from your server.
 - For best results, use these APIs within your application or backend services.

 ---